wendyverdonk93/docs/content/faq/general/currencies-supported.md

 The standard currency for processing all incoming and outgoing transactions are Euros (EUR).
 To process payouts in other currencies, you must specify a business bank account that can receive funds in that currency.

 Automatic withdrawals are also in Euros.
 You must withdraw payouts in other currencies manually.
-For more information about automatic and manual withdrawal, see FAQ Finance – [Paying out the funds from my MultiSafepay account](https://docs.multisafepay.com/faq/finance/how-can-i-pay-out-the-funds-on-my-multisafepay-account-)).
+For more information about automatic and manual withdrawal, see FAQ Finance – [Paying out funds from your MultiSafepay account](/faq/finance/paying-out-funds-from-your-multisafepay-control/).

 ### Adding multi-currency business bank accounts to your MultiSafepay Control